emmaclinton/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

 In order to find the centerlines (and centerline lengths) of the river and the valley, we used [this model](/procedure/code/center_line_length.gxm), also created by Joe Holler.

-We then extracted the longitudinal profile of our river reach, extracted them as longitudinal points in a textfile, and extracted the elevation data corresponding to the elevation point coordinates.
-We also extracted the cross-sectional profile of a transect very near to the CHaMP point we had been assigned, and transformed that transect into a series of points, which we extracted, along with elevation data of the points, as a textfile.
+We then created the longitudinal profile of our river reach and extracted it as a series of longitudinal points along with the elevation data corresponding to the elevation point coordinates in a textfile.
+We also created the cross-sectional profile of a transect very near to the CHaMP point we had been assigned, and transformed that transect into a series of points, which we extracted, along with elevation data of the points, as a textfile.
 (Again, instructions can be found [here](/procedure/protocols/1-Research_Protocol_GRASS.pdf)).

 Once we had the outputs for the centerlines of the rivers and valleys, we took the textfile data regarding the cross-sectional profile points and the longitudinal profile points into R. [This script](/procedure/code/2-ProfileViewer.Rmd), created by Zach Hilgendorf, was used to extract a longitudinal profile and cross-sectional profile of the river reach using the data from the textfiles exported from GRASS.
 The script also calculates and plots the slope of the reach.
 However, the slope was calculated as an average of slopes between consecutive points along the transect, and due to digitizing errors (e.g. marking the slope as higher up the bank than it should have been) led to some of the slopes being far steeper than others.
-Therefore, the slope between the first point and the last point in the reach was manually calculated  and compared to the average slope value.
+Therefore, the slope between the first point and the last point in the reach was manually calculated and determined to be more accurate than the average slope value.

 Finally, the R script plotted the cross-sectional profile with flood prone area demarkated by a black line (flood-prone area here defined as twice the bankfull depth).